top of page

 In short, digitally mark up the transcription of the letter.
 Think like a reader unfamiliar with the letter writers.
 What is happening that a reader wouldn't understand, but the writer would.

-Repeat this process for each letter to letter.
+Repeat this process from letter to letter.

 Whether your project includes letters written by one person or exchanging a series of letters, insert a communications timeline.